mosip/documentation/docs/Pre-Registration-Functionality.md

 ## Provide consent

-An user Logs in to the pre-registration system with mobile number or email id and then opts to create a new application form.
-Before filling the form, the user is advised to provide their consent for storage and utilization of their personal information.
+Before filling the application form, the user is advised to provide their consent for storage and utilization of their personally identfiable information (PII).
 The consent is sought from the user for every new application created in the system.
 On providing their consent, the system redirects the user to start the pre-registration application (demographic details).
 The data as part of the consent form is rendered as setup by the admin.

 In case of closure of the Consent Pop-up, the following scenarios may arise: